-This next shot is my favourite of the set and as the car is at a slight angle I wanted to get more of the body in focus so moved the aperture to f/2.
+This next shot is my favourite with the car is at a slight angle.
+I wanted to get more of the body in focus so moved the aperture to f/2.

 The next challenge is to incorporate Long Exposure Photography.

 It turns out I really didn’t need a full frame camera.
 Ten years on the Fujifilm X100V and X-T5 come with no complaints.